Have you ever been asked to train a colleague or even just teach them something new?

 As you plan and work through documenting a process, try to avoid examples and text which will quickly become outdated.
 For example, try not to use version numbers in software, dates, or references that could quickly become irrelevant.
 Being mindful with your approach can help you keep your content up-to-date longer.

 Simplified User Interface graphics are great for this application as well.
-They allow you to avoid frequent updates to your content, such as cases when buttons move around in software applications, as one example.
+They allow you to avoid frequent updates to your content, such as cases when buttons move around in software applications.

-Schedule regular check-ins, even if that’s only once a year.
-This will help make sure your content stays up to date and has all the necessary steps, even as systems and other variables change.
+Schedule regular check-ins, even if they are only once a year.
+This will ensure that your content stays up-to-date and has all the necessary steps, even as systems and other variables change.
+Be sure to get feedback from relevant people in your organization.
+Others may have valuable insights to share.

 How to document a process easily with screenshots